bodex290/DAT5501_lab/README.md

 	•	Professional documentation and reproducibility.
 	•	Real-world data handling using Python, pandas, and NumPy.
 	•	Ethical and legal awareness in data processing.

+# 🧭 Brief Reflection

+Working through these activities in small, focused iterations strengthened my ability to refactor code, test effectively, and communicate results clearly.
+Breaking tasks into steps made the code easier to maintain and gave me more confidence working with data, validation, and visualisation.

+# ⚠️ Note on Branch Merging & CI

+Some feature branches were not fully merged because CircleCI tests failed due to missing dependencies/configuration issues.
+Although I attempted to resolve these, I was not able to stabilise the CI environment before submission.

+Despite this, the repository still demonstrates a clear iterative workflow, structured commits, and consistent improvements in testing and code quality.